-A university or university of applied sciences degree (bachelor’s or master’s degree) does not grant eligibility to our Degree Programme in Social Services.
+A university or university of applied sciences degree (bachelor’s or master’s degree) does not grant eligibility to our Bachelor’s degree programmes.
 Please see the eligibility criteria.

 Applicants to our MA programmes should have a suitable bachelor’s degree and a minimum of 24 months (2 years) of work experience gained after their graduation.
 Please see the eligibility criteria.